 - Protection against cell damage: A diet rich in protective compounds helps to shield the skin cells from damage caused by environmental factors and internal imbalances.

-- Strengthening the Immune System: Since Vitiligo and immune function are related, consuming supportive food can regulate immune responses and prevent further skin depigmentation.
+- Strengthening the Immune System: Since vitiligo and immune function are related, consuming supportive food can regulate immune responses and prevent further skin depigmentation.

-- Reducing Inflammation: Inflammation leads to skin damage and worsens Vitiligo.
+- Reducing Inflammation: Inflammation leads to skin damage and worsens vitiligo.
 Anti-inflammatory foods, when included in the diet, help maintain skin health and slow the progression of white patches.

 - Improving Circular and Skin Repair: Proper blood flow ensures that the skin cells receive the nourishment they need to function effectively and repair themselves on time.